Carmine Sessa: Colombo War

 In 1991, a rivalry within the Colombo family erupted into war.
 Imprisoned family boss Carmine Persico planned to have his son Alphonse "Little Allie Boy" Persico become acting boss on his release from prison.
-In 1990, three years after becoming a made man in the Colombo family, Carmine Persico had appointed Sess as consigliere.
+In 1990, three years after becoming a made man in the Colombo family, Carmine Persico had appointed Sessa as consigliere.
 He was now part of the family leadership.
 In 1988, Persico appointed the former capo of Little Allie Boy's crew Victor Orena, as acting boss until Little Allie Boy's release.
 By 1991, Orena felt that he should be boss in his own right.
 He instructed Sessa to poll all the capos on whether they supported him or Carmine Persico as boss.
 Sessa ignored Orena's request and forwarded the information to Carmine Persico.
 At this point, Persico ordered Sessa to murder Orena.

-On June 20, 1991, Sessa, Zambardi, John Pate, and Hank Smurra went to Orena's Long Island, New York home to ambush and kill him.
+On June 20, 1991, Sessa, Robert Zambardi, John Pate, and Hank Smurra went to Orena's Long Island, New York home to ambush and kill him.
 However, when Orena arrived at the house, he saw the trap, and escaped unharmed.
 As a result of the attempt, a two-year war erupted between the Persico and Orena factions.
 On November 29, 1991, Sessa's nephew, Larry Sessa was nearly killed during an ambush; Larry was chased down the street by masked gunmen and jumped into a friend's car.
 When the Colombo war ended with Orena's defeat, 12 people were dead out of 24 murder targets.

 On April 8, 1993, Sessa and other Colombo mobsters were arrested while attending a secret meeting outside St. Patrick's Cathedral in Manhattan.
 He had been a fugitive for the previous nine months.
 Sessa was indicted on Racketeer Influenced and Corrupt Organizations Act murder conspiracy charges.